 Additional development databases are $7.00 per month per 256MB database.
 Additional outbound data transfer is $0.10 per GiB extra in a month.
 You can view the pricing for DigitalOcean Managed Databases and Spaces (object storage) on the pricing page.

-You can deploy App Platform apps to our Amsterdam, Frankfurt, New York, San Francisco, Singapore, and Bangalore regions.
+You can deploy App Platform apps to our Amsterdam, Frankfurt, London, New York, San Francisco, Toronto, Singapore, and Bangalore regions.

 App Platform is ideal for developers that want to focus on shipping code, and prefer the simplicity of linking their GitHub, GitLab, public Git repository, or container registry to App Platform and letting DigitalOcean build and deploy their app in the cloud.